Women’s Health Experts You Can Trust

-Our devotion to women’s health therapy starts with a select group of Athletico physical therapists who have received specialized training in the treatment and education of women’s health issues.
+Our devotion to women’s health therapy starts with a select group of our physical therapists who have received specialized training in the treatment and education of women’s health issues.
 Not only will patients undergoing women’s health therapy receive one-on-one treatment with a female therapist in a private and comfortable setting, but they will also receive the latest research and treatment methods for the most advanced plan of care.
-Whether it is for preventive or restoration services, Athletico physical therapists are the experts women can trust.
-Watch our pelvic floor videos here.
+Whether it is for preventive or restoration services, our physical therapists are the experts women can trust.

 Our Women’s Health Therapy service specializes in the following conditions and treatment options:

 - Breast Cancer Care – Treatments include exercises for improving range of motion, muscle tightness, scar/implant mobility and shoulder strength along with decreasing swelling and increasing mobility.

 - Chronic Pelvic Pain – Treatments include muscle re-education/strengthening/relaxation exercises.
 Functional activity of daily living alternatives, postural education, soft tissue massage, spinal/pelvic alignment corrections, and biofeedback training.